microsoftgraph/microsoft-graph-docs-contrib/concepts/outlook-calendar-concept-overview.md

 Most features in the Outlook calendar API apply to calendars in personal Microsoft accounts and work or school accounts.

-** Denotes features specifically applicable to Outlook calendars in only work or school accounts.
+<sup>**</sup> Denotes features below that are specifically applicable to Outlook calendars in only work or school accounts.

 ### Automate appointment organization and calendaring